shoebot/shoebot/doc/source/commands.rst

 .. py:function:: size(w=None, h=None)

     Sets the size of the canvas, and creates a Cairo surface and context.
-Only the first call will actually be effective.
+Only the first call will have any effect.

 .. py:function:: speed(framerate)